mathintocode/blog/_posts/2019-04-09-Interpolation-via-cubic-spline.md

 <img alt="Interpolation" src="/blog/img/interpolation_1.png">

 <div style="text-align: justify">Whenever one has a set of discrete data points given by sampling or experimentation, they correspond to the values of a certain function.
-Since we don't know the complete set of values, one needs to <b>interpolate</b> in order to estimate the value of the function between the known data.For this, it is required a spline which is functioned defined piecewise by polynomials of order $k$ differentiable $k-1$ times in $[a,b]$: $S(x) \in C^{(k-1)}[a,b]$. <br>
+Since we don't know the complete set of values, one needs to <b>interpolate</b> in order to estimate the value of the function between the known data.For this, it is required a spline which is functioned defined piecewise by polynomials of order $k \in \N$ differentiable $k-1$ times in $[a,b]$: $S(x) \in C^{(k-1)}[a,b]$. <br>
 This spline must satisfy three basic conditions:<br>
   1. The piecewise function must be continuous: $S_{i-1,i}(x_i) = S_{i,i+1}(x_i)  \forall  i$<br>
   2. The slope at the interception points must be the same: $S'_{i-1,i}(x_i) = S'_{i,i+1}(x_i)  \forall  i$<br>
   3. The concavity at the interception points must be the same: $S''_{i-1,i}(x_i) = S''_{i,i+1}(x_i) = K_i \forall  i$<br>
+It's possible to take
 </div>

 {% highlight julia linenos %}